 A driver that is on probation for DUI could lose their license for up to a year (if it is the first DUI offense) if they are stopped with a BAC of .01% or higher.
 The driver will be facing new charges as well as a violation of probation for failing to obey all laws and for having alcohol in his or her system.

 By contacting the Law Offices of Tina M. Barberi, PC, you can rest assured that our office will aggressively defend your DUI case, even when there are enhancements attached.
 There are additional allegations that can increase the DUI penalties and/or these allegations can be prosecuted as another charge or even a new case.
-Our experienced attorney is able negotiate with prosecutors in order to have the DUI special enhancements reduced or dropped.
+When retaining an experienced attorney, you can expect the DUI attorney to negotiate with prosecutors in order to have the DUI special enhancements reduced or dropped.

-Call or complete our online form and you will receive a free consultation to discuss your matter with our experienced attorneys.
-Our Fresno criminal defense firm will not only protect your rights, but we will do everything possible to protect you from being convicted of these allegations or charges against you.
-Call or complete our online form for a free consultation.
+Call or complete our online form and you will receive an appointment to discuss your matter with our experienced attorneys for free.
+Our Fresno criminal defense firm will not only protect your rights, but we will do everything possible to protect you from being convicted of these drunk driving charges.
+Call or complete the online form to talk to our attorney to see how we can defend you in court.